rackerlabs/support-how-to/content/cloud-monitoring/about-the-rackspace-monitoring-agent.md

 ---

-The Rackspace Monitoring Agent allows you to monitor the internals of your Cloud Server by running checks that are installed on your server locally rather than launching checks from one or more of the Rackspace data centers.
+The Rackspace Monitoring Agent allows you to monitor the internals of your Cloud Server and other entities by running checks that are installed on your server locally rather than launching checks from one or more of the Rackspace data centers.
 Because the agent is installed locally, it is immediately aware of any system resource changes to your Cloud Server.
 The agent